Continuous production: Common processes

 Production workers in continuous production commonly work in rotating shifts.

 Processes are operated continuously for practical as well as economic reasons.
 Most of these industries are very capital intensive and the management is therefore very concerned about lost operating time.

 Shutting down and starting up many continuous processes typically results in off quality product that must be reprocessed or disposed of.
 Many tanks, vessels and pipes cannot be left full of materials because of unwanted chemical reactions, settling of suspended materials or crystallization or hardening of materials.
 Also, cycling temperatures and pressures from starting up and shutting down certain processes (line kilns, boilers, blast furnaces, pressure vessels, etc.) may cause metal fatigue or other wear from pressure or thermal cycling.

 In the more complex operations there are sequential shut down and start up procedures that must be carefully followed in order to protect personnel and equipment.
-Typically a start up or shut down will take several hours.
+Typically a start up or shut down will take several hours approximately.

 Continuous processes use process control to automate and control operational variables such as flow rates, tank levels, pressures, temperatures and machine speeds.